David Rees (cartoonist): Artisanal Pencil Sharpening

+In 2010, Rees worked as a civil servant for the United States Census Bureau, a position that revitalized his interest in pencils.

 In July 2010, Rees announced an Artisanal Pencil Sharpening service.
 Rees said that, for prices starting at $15, people could buy a sharpened pencil or mail in a pencil to be sharpened by him.
-Rees claimed to be a craftsman in "the age-old art of manual pencil sharpening", saying, "His artisanal service is perfect for artists, writers, and standardized test takers."
+Rees claimed to be a craftsman in "the age-old art of manual pencil sharpening", saying his “artisanal service is perfect for artists, writers, and standardized test takers."
 He also sold art prints bundled with a sharpened pencil.
 According to The New Yorker, "This was before parody menus of farm-to-table restaurants had come out, before it was a cliché to make jokes about Mason jars and pickle-making, and artisanal culture desperately needed to be mocked.
 For fifteen dollars, Rees would hand-sharpen your pencil, bag up the shavings, and send it all back to you with a certificate of authenticity.
 It was deeply, satisfyingly ridiculous, and he was besieged with orders".

 Rees released a book entitled How to Sharpen Pencils in April 2012.
 The New York Times called it a methodical, deliberate and gleeful subversion and satire that "capture[s] the inherently joyless tedium of conveying specialized instructional information, while tipping off the reader that the cod liver oil is laced with laughing gas."
 It noted the book contains sections such as a list of common and uncommon children’s names, a comparison of the taste of certain wines versus the taste of certain pencils, and a guide to impressions of Sean Connery and Robert De Niro, but the review also noted that you can actually use the book to learn how to sharpen pencils.

-In 2016 he announced that he would be raising his price per pencil to $500 and said he did not know if anyone would accept the new price.
+In 2016 Rees announced that he would be raising his price per pencil to $500 and said he did not know if anyone would accept the new price.